GFNOrg/torchgfn/README.md

 - Sub-Trajectory Balance.
 By default, each sub-trajectory is weighted geometrically (within the trajectory) depending on its length.
 This corresponds to the strategy defined [here](https://www.semanticscholar.org/reader/f2c32fe3f7f3e2e9d36d833e32ec55fc93f900f5).
 Other strategies exist and are implemented [here](./src/gfn/losses/sub_trajectory_balance.py).
 - Log Partition Variance loss.
 Introduced [here](https://arxiv.org/abs/2302.05446)

+# Scripts
+Example scripts are provided [here](./tutorials/scripts/).
+They can be used to reproduce published results in the HyperGrid environment, and the Box environment.